jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

         named_struct('group_property', "group_property_value")                 as group_properties
     from catalog.schema.table1;
     ```

-6. After you add the SQL, click **Test SQL**.
+3. After you add the SQL, click **Test SQL**.
 Amplitude runs a test against your Databricks instance to ensure the SQL is valid.
 Click **Next**.
+4. Select the table version for initial import.
+Initial import will import everything from table as of the selected version.
+Select **First** or **Latest**.
+    - `First` means first version, which is 0.
+    - `Latest` means latest version.
+5. Set the sync frequency.
+This frequency determines the interval at which Amplitude pulls data from Databricks.
-7. Enter a descriptive name for this instance of the source.
+6. Enter a descriptive name for this instance of the source.
-8. The source appears in your workspace's Sources list.
+7. The source appears in your workspace's Sources list.

 ## Verify data import